Vidyashree14/Hadoop/WordCountNewApi/src/main/java/com.example.main/README.md

-Demonstrate Word Count using Hadoop NEW API
+Demonstrate Word Count using Hadoop New API